Rustoleum Chalked Paint Serenity Blue (antique table makeover!)

 I used Shellac (in a can) and applied it to everything I was planning to paint. (see below)

-where I sanded, etc, you’ll see a few tiny bits of brown-red bleed-thru here and there.
+It’s a good thing too, if you notice some of my up-close photos of the edges further down, where I sanded, etc, you’ll see a few tiny bits of brown-red bleed-thru here and there.
 I am sure it would have been much worse had I not sealed it beforehand.

 As far as sanding, I didn’t do any.
 If the wood is in pretty good condition, it’s usually best to leave it be and just seal it up.
 Sanding it can make sealing the wood a little bit tougher. (from the dreaded bleed-thru)